 Even if your state does not require booster seats for older children, put safety first when traveling with your grandkids.
-Follow manufacturer recommendations and instructions and do not exceed weight limits.
+Follow the manufacturer’s recommendations and instructions, and do not exceed weight limits.

 Use a firm crib mattress.
 To avoid suffocation hazards, keep soft objects and loose bedding out of the crib, including pillows, quilts, comforters, sheepskins, stuffed toys, etc.

-Cribs manufactured after 1974 meet current safety standards, including slats that are no more than 2-3/8 inches apart so that infants can’t get their heads stuck.
-A crib that has been in the family for generations may not be suitable or safe — cribs made before 1974 may be covered in lead paint, have slats that are too far apart, or pose other safety hazards.
+Cribs made after 1974 meet current safety standards, including slats that are no more than 2-3/8 inches apart so that infants can’t get their heads stuck.
+A crib that has been in the family for generations may not be suitable or safe — cribs made before 1974 might be covered in lead paint, have slats that are too far apart, or pose other safety hazards.

 Before using a crib, check the side rails for locking devices.
 Remove mobiles when an infant is 5 months old or can get on his or her hands and knees.

-Guidelines published by the U.S. Consumer Products Safety Commission (CPSC) can help you determine which toys are age-appropriate for your grandkids.
+Guidelines published by the U.S. Consumer Products Safety Commission (CPSC) can help you see which toys are age-appropriate for your grandkids.
 You may think that because a grandchild seems mature, he or she can handle a toy that was meant for an older child.
-But that’s not a good idea, as age guidelines for toys are determined by developmental appropriateness as well as safety.
+But that’s not a good idea, as age guidelines for toys consider developmental appropriateness as well as safety.